RajatRjSharma/custom-feedback-form-builder/README.md

 - Firebase/Firestore for serverless apis/storage.
 - React-Router-Dom for routing.
 - Eslint for lint check and fix.
-- Host on Github pages.
+- Host on Github pages & firebase hosting.

 ## Before starting further please run npm install and add a /.env with required envs as shown in /.env.example